12 Highest Paying Public Health Jobs in 2023

 What is the Job Outlook for a Natural Sciences Manager?

 Employment prospects for natural sciences managers are expected to grow.
-The BLS estimates that overall employment for natural sciences managers is expected to grow 5% from 2019 to 2029, a figure that is just above the average growth rate of 4% for all jobs.
+The BLS estimates that overall employment for natural sciences managers is expected to grow 5% by 2032.

 How Much Does a Natural Sciences Manager Make?

-According to the BLS, natural sciences managers earn an average annual salary* of about $154,000 and a pay rate of about $75 per hour.
-Natural sciences managers in the 90th percentile of wages can expect to earn $208,000 per year or more.
+According to the BLS, natural sciences managers earn an average annual salary* of about $164,000 or about $79 per hour.

 Learn More